VOIC: Visible-Occluded Integrated Guidance for 3D Semantic Scene Completion

 Traditional LiDAR-based SSC methods \cite{chengS3cnetSparseSemantic2021a, liLODELocallyConditioned2023, leeSemcitySemanticScene2024} achieve high geometric accuracy due to high-quality 3D sensors.
 However, they suffer from high sensor costs, sparse points at long distances, and limited scalability for large-scale deployment.
 These limitations have driven research on camera-based SSC, which leverages dense image information to recover high-resolution 3D geometry and semantics without relying on expensive hardware \cite{caoMonosceneMonocular3d2022a}.

 Most existing vision-based SSC methods follow a standard pipeline: first extract 2D features, then project to 3D voxels, and finally decode the voxels.
 In this paradigm, 2D features extracted by a backbone network are lifted into the 3D voxel space, and decoders predict occupancy and semantic labels.
 To reduce depth ambiguity, many methods introduce auxiliary depth estimation \cite{liVoxformerSparseVoxel2023a, jiangSymphonize3dSemantic2024} to provide coarse geometric priors within the camera frustum.
-Despite these advances, monocular SSC remains highly challenging due to severe occlusions, complex spatial dependencies, and uneven information density between visible and occluded regions.
+Despite these advances, single-view SSC remains highly challenging due to severe occlusions, complex spatial dependencies, and uneven information density between visible and occluded regions.

-Notably, many vision-based SSC methods rely on multi-frame sequences to expand the coverage of occluded regions and ease the difficulty of predicting hidden geometry.
-In contrast, single-frame monocular SSC lacks temporal information, which substantially increases the challenge of accurately reconstructing occluded voxels.
+It is noteworthy that many vision-based Semantic Scene Completion (SSC) methods rely on multi-frame sequences to extend the coverage of occluded areas, thereby reducing the difficulty of predicting hidden geometry.
+In contrast, SSC with single-view RGB input lacks temporal redundancy, which significantly increases the ill-posedness of accurately reconstructing occluded voxels.

-Crucially, SSC can be regarded as two complementary sub-tasks: (1) semantic segmentation of camera-visible voxels, and (2) semantic completion of occluded voxels.
-Existing methods, such as MonoScene \cite{caoMonosceneMonocular3d2022a} and VoxFormer \cite{liVoxformerSparseVoxel2023a}, typically process all voxels in a unified manner, ignoring the distinction between observed and unobserved regions.
-This unified decoding approach fails to account for differences in voxel uncertainty, often leading to inaccurate reconstruction of visible regions and propagating errors to occluded areas.
-Explicitly separating these tasks can provide more interpretable supervision and improve learning stability.

-To address this challenge under single-frame monocular input, we propose the Visible–Occluded Interactive Completion Network (VOIC), which decomposes SSC into two stages: visible region perception and occluded region prediction.
-By explicitly distinguishing voxels directly observed from those occluded, VOIC can achieve structured and accurate semantic scene completion without relying on historical frames or multi-view inputs.
+Existing methods, such as MonoScene \cite{caoMonosceneMonocular3d2022a} and VoxFormer \cite{liVoxformerSparseVoxel2023a}, typically treat all voxels uniformly, ignoring the inherent physical differences between observed and unobserved regions.
+VisHall3D \cite{lu2025vishall3d} partially addresses this by partitioning visible and occluded regions at the structural level; however, it only encodes visibility as a geometric feature rather than enforcing it as a supervisory signal.
+As a result, the optimization dynamics remain entangled, and gradients from unreliable occluded regions can corrupt the reconstruction of visible surfaces.In contrast, VOIC introduces an explicit visibility-aware supervision mechanism via VRLE, which isolates visible-region supervision and guides global scene completion with more reliable visible priors.